 The other thing the film sorely lacks is William Golding’s subtlety of dialogue, of fears expressed from a child’s perspective, something that the Peter Brook film captured so well – these are just kids yelling “Eat shit and die.”
 The film also lacks the true descent into barbarism that existed in the book and the 1963 film.
 Too much of the film is taken up by the pretty tropical surroundings – it looks more like an episode of Survivor (2000– ) than it does a parable about the collapse of civilised order.
 The latter half of the film works the best because these sections mirror the events in the book reasonably closely and dig into the story’s darkness – there is still not the alarming barbarism of the 1963 version but Harry Hook generates some passable drama during scenes like the snatching of the glasses and Piggy’s murder.

-The only member of the cast that was ever heard from again was Balthazar Getty who went onto a modest adult career in films, including David Lynch’s Lost Highway (1997), Shadow Hours (2000) and Feast (2006), among others.
+The only one of the cast kids was ever heard from again was Balthazar Getty who went onto a modest adult career in films, including David Lynch’s Lost Highway (1997), Shadow Hours (2000) and Feast (2006), among others.
+(James Badge Dale has gone onto a minor career elsewhere).
 As Jack, Chris Furrh has bronzed, blonde good looks – you instantly hate him from the point you meet him and he brings an authentic venom once he becomes the leader of the rival tribe.
 As Piggy, Danuel Pipoly is a striking ringer for a younger version of Drew Carey.
 Nevertheless, Piggy is the one character in the film that stands out as written on the page by William Golding where Danuel Pipoly imbues the part with a plaintiveness that makes him the best developed character in the film.